keithjgrant/keithjgrant.com/content/posts/2017/06/self-documenting-css.md

 Another type of mandatory comments are licenses.
 When you use a third-party library with a license in a comment, you typically need to include that.

 When I pull out [Robert Martin quotes](https://twitter.com/keithjgrant/status/867803638026035200) about comments, it tends to get a reaction.
 I don’t do it to be contrary.
 I do it because I believe in straightforward code that’s easy to understand quickly.
-If you’re littering your code with comments, it may mean you’re doing exactly the opposite.
+If you’re littering your code with comments, be sure it’s not because you’re doing exactly the opposite.